jamesm224/community_dynamics/README.md

 ## Introduction

 Here is the code associated with this project.
 It includes all of the code to reproduce all bioinformatic analysis performed in this paper.
-It contains code for RNASeq Analysis, metagenomic, metatranscriptomic, and additional analysis.
+It contains code for genome assembly, RNASeq analysis, metagenomic, metatranscriptomic, and additional analysis.

 ## Publication